 The Company has entered into arrangements with third-party lenders where it has agreed, in the event of default by a customer, to repurchase from the third-party lender Company products repossessed from the customer.
 These arrangements are typically subject to a maximum repurchase amount.
-The maximum amount of collateral that the Company could be required to purchase was approximately \$42,682 at June 30, 2016, and \$38,334 at December 31, 2015.
+The maximum amount of collateral that the Company could be required to purchase was approximately \$46,995 at September 30, 2016, and \$38,334 at December 31, 2015.
 However, the Company's risk under these arrangements is mitigated by the value of the products that would be repurchased as part of the transaction.
-The Company considered the fair value at inception of its liability under these arrangements and concluded that the liability associated with these potential repurchase obligations is not material and not probable at June 30, 2016.
+The Company considered the fair value at inception of its liability under these arrangements and concluded that the liability associated with these potential repurchase obligations is not material and not probable at September 30, 2016.

-At June 30, 2016, the Company had commitments of approximately \$15,718 for construction and acquisition of property, plant and equipment.
+At September 30, 2016, the Company had commitments of approximately \$14,571 for construction and acquisition of property, plant and equipment.
 The Company is in the process of consolidating and expanding its Pennsylvania manufacturing operations to increase capacity and improve operating efficiencies.
 The plan includes consolidating primary manufacturing operations at one location while plans for the remaining plant location continue to be evaluated.
-The current estimated costs of this project are approximately \$23,712, including machinery and equipment, buildings and improvements and land.
-Approximately \$17,260 of these costs were incurred as of June 30, 2016 and are included in property, plant and equipment, net on the consolidated balance sheets.
-The remainder of these costs is expected to be incurred during the second half of 2016.
+The current estimated costs of this project are approximately \$24,712, including machinery and equipment, buildings and improvements and land.
+Approximately \$20,561 of these costs were incurred as of September 30, 2016 and are included in property, plant and equipment, net on the consolidated balance sheets.
+The remainder of these costs is expected to be incurred during the fourth quarter of 2016.
 The timing and costs of the project are subject to change.
 We do not anticipate any employee severance costs or any material relocation expense associated with the consolidation since the two existing facilities are very close to each other.

-The Company also recently began several capital projects involving machinery and equipment and building improvements at its Ooltewah, Tennessee and Greeneville, Tennessee facilities that it estimates will cost in total approximately \$15,233 through the end of 2016.
-Approximately \$2,504 of these costs were incurred as of June 30, 2016.
+The Company also recently began several capital projects involving machinery and equipment and building improvements at its Ooltewah, Tennessee and Greeneville, Tennessee facilities that it estimates will cost in total approximately \$20,733.
+Approximately \$4,623 of these costs were incurred as of September 30, 2016, and the remainder of these costs are expected to be incurred in the last quarter of 2016 and during 2017.
+In addition, the Company intends to construct an administrative building at its Ooltewah, Tennessee facility.
+The current estimated costs of such project are approximately \$4,000, which are expected to be incurred during 2017.
+The timing and cost of the project are subject to change.